julietcroc/wai-website/pages/design-develop/media-guide/transcribing.md

 For captions:

 * Captions are one or two lines.
-Generally is is best to keep them under 32 characters per line.
+Generally, it is best to keep them under 32 characters per line.
 * Put a new sentence on a new line.
 * If you need to break a sentence into multiple segments, break it at a logical phrase.

 Captions also include the time that each phrase will be displayed.
 Most people use tools to develop and refine captions.

-Learn more about captions in another page of this resource: [Captions/Subtitles](/media/av/captions/).
+Learn more about captions on another page of this resource: [Captions/Subtitles](/media/av/captions/).

 ## More on Transcripts

-Learn more about transcripts in another page of this resource: [Transcripts](/media/av/transcripts/).
+Learn more about transcripts on another page of this resource: [Transcripts](/media/av/transcripts/).